Rau99999/rd-vangelico-/README.md

 QbCore framework ofc.

 I plan on working on a version in which use ps-ui over time I just cba at the moment so.
+Replace all your current files inside qb-jewelry with the files above.